TOKYO MULTICULTURAL CHURCHTMC website: http://www.tokyochurch.org

 TMC PARTNER CHURCHES

-Overseas Partner ChurchesTMC currently has three EFC overseas partner churches in the USA: First EFC of Maine, Trinity EFC (Woodbridge CT), and Peoples Church (MI).
+Overseas Partner ChurchesTMC currently has three EFC overseas partner churches in the USA: First EFC of Maine, Trinity EFC (Woodbridge CT), and Peoples Church (Pinckney MI).
 First EFC of Maine and Trinity EFC are also part of our foundational financial support team.

 These churches make a financial commitment of at least CAN$130/US$110 per month over a four year period.
 These donations help TMC get started by covering some of TMC’s facility costs that it cannot handle in its first few years.
 In addition, these funds become part of the financial foundation for launching TMC #2.

-TMC also desires to connect with new partner churches or church associations that would help develop TMC’s language-specific departmental leadership teams (Japanese, Chinese, etc.).
-Priority will be given to EFC churches and associations.
+TMC desires to connect with new partner churches, church associations, or mission agencies that could help develop TMC’s language-specific departmental leadership teams (Japanese, Chinese, etc.).